The Road to the Closest Point is Paved by Good Neighbors: Preliminaries

 \paragraph*{Doubling metrics.}

-Consider a finite metric space $\FMS = (\Ground, \DistChar )$, The \emphi{doubling constant} $\dblConst$ of a set $\Ground$, is the minimum integer $m > 0$, such that for every ball $\ballC$ of $\FMS$, can be covered by at most $m$ balls of at most half the radius.
+Consider a finite metric space $\FMS = (\Ground, \DistChar )$, The \emphi{doubling constant} $\dblConst$ of a set $\Ground$, is the minimum integer $\dblConst > 0$, such that for every ball $\ballC$ of $\FMS$, can be covered by at most $\dblConst$ balls of at most half the radius.
 The \emphi{doubling dimension} of the metric space, denoted by $\dblDim$, is $\ceil{ \log_2 \dblConst }$. it is not hard to verify that $\Re^d$ has doubling constant $2^{O(d)}$, and thus doubling dimension $O(d)$.
-Doubling dimension is an abstraction of the standard Euclidean dimension, and in many cases, real data lying in a high-dimensional ambient space has a much lower doubling dimension.
+Doubling dimension is an abstraction of the standard Euclidean dimension.
+In many cases, real data has a much lower doubling dimension than the high-dimensional ambient space it lies in.
 Many algorithms, for low-dimensional Euclidean input, extend to spaces with low doubling dimension \cite{hm-fcnld-06}.